Mibrahim7147/Mibrahim7147/README.md

 ## Hi there 👋
-## Just your average college student
+## Just your below average college student
 ## Hopeful will be more projects here soon

+## Currently working on my capstone for my associates degree
 <!--
 **Mibrahim7147/Mibrahim7147** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.